AdaSwarm/AdaSwarm/README.md

 # AdaSwarm

-This repo purportedly implements AdaSwarm, an optimizer, that combines Gradiant Descent and Particile Swarms.
+This repo purportedly implements AdaSwarm, an optimizer, that combines Gradiant Descent and Particle Swarms.

 AdaSwarm is based on "AdaSwarm: Augmenting Gradient-Based optimizers in Deep Learning with Swarm Intelligence, _Rohan Mohapatra, Snehanshu Saha, Carlos A. Coello Coello, Anwesh Bhattacharya Soma S. Dhavala, and Sriparna Saha_", to appear in IEEE Transactions on Computational Intelligence.
 An arXive version can be found [here](https://arxiv.org/abs/2006.09875).
 [This](https://github.com/rohanmohapatra/pytorch-cifar) repo containes implemenation used the paper.